Peppa Pig World and Paultons Park review for families

 We had heard from friends that George’s Dinosaur Adventure and Grampy Rabbit’s Sailing Club tend to be among the most-popular rides, so this is where we headed first.
 We probably queued for just a few minutes for each one – however checking back later in the day we saw that queues had gone up to around 20 minutes.

 One of the issues with the rides at Peppa Pig World is that as they only take a small number of riders at a time – and getting toddlers and pre-schoolers on and off rides isn’t a speedy business – so queueing can take longer than you’d imagine.
+The only way to fast track through a queue is but splashing out on the VIP packages.

 We found the app so handy for checking queue times throughout the day – which always seemed very accurate.
 We also appreciate that the queue times were displayed on little screens at the entrance to each ride, so you have a good idea what to expect going in.